 You must be covered by a qualified High Deductible Health Plan (“HDHP”) to contribute to an HSA (see HDHP Limits).
 An HDHP has low premiums and, theoretically, you should use the money you save on health insurance to fund your HSA.
 The intent of the law is to make you a cost-conscious consumer since you’ll be spending your own money on medical care.
 In other words, you may think twice about getting those braces for a slightly crooked smile or be a little more careful when buying name-brand versus generic prescriptions.

 HSAs are no-brainers in particular for high-income professionals and business owners, referred to as HNW (High Net Worth).
-For 2019, individuals can contribute $3,500/yr and families can contribute $7,000/yr.
+For 2022, individuals can contribute $3,650/yr and families can contribute $7,300/yr.
 You can contribute an extra $1,000/yr. for family coverage if you are age 55+.

-That means HNW earners, such as doctors, can save over $3,000 by maxing out an HSA, and that doesn’t count state and local taxes, either.
+HSAs allow high-income professionals, such as a physician couple, to save over thousands of dollars over their careers by maxing out an HSA, and that doesn’t count state and local taxes, either.
 That’s the same as having the IRS pay in about 40% of your HSA contribution.
-Even better, your HSA contribution is an “above the line” deduction, meaning you get to deduct it on page 1 of your 1040, which reduces your AGI (Adjusted Gross Income) and helps you qualify for other tax breaks!
+Even better, your HSA contribution is an “above the line” deduction, meaning you get to deduct it on page 1 of your 1040.
+This reduces your AGI (Adjusted Gross Income) and helps you qualify for other tax breaks!

 You can treat your HSA like an extra IRA by investing your contributions rather than emptying out your account to pay for annual healthcare costs.
-Just save all of those receipts to take money out of your HSA at a later date – it doesn’t matter if you wait 40 years to take a distribution from your HSA as long as you have an unreimbursed expense for qualified medical expenses at some point in the time that you participated in an HSA, along with a receipt to verify it.
+Just save all of those receipts to take distributions from your HSA at a later date – it doesn’t matter if you wait 40 years to take money out of your HSA as long as you have proof of unreimbursed qualified medical expenses during the time you participated in an HSA.

 You’ve probably heard the estimates that retirees can expect hundreds of thousands of dollars in healthcare expenses in retirement.
 What better way than to invest in a “healthcare IRA” for future medical bills?
-But the good news is that you don’t have to have a dime of unreimbursed healthcare expenses after you retire – as long as you have those unreimbursed receipts from family medical bills during your working years!
+But the good news is that even if you have no healthcare expenses after you retire, you can take distributions to reimburse those medical bills you paid during your working years and the money you take out is all tax free!

 For business owners, HSA’s can be offered through work as an employee benefit, which is a win-win for both the employer and the employee.
 Often, the employer funds part of the annual limit and the employee tops off the account.
 A little-known tip is that by withholding HSA contributions through your employer, you save not only income taxes but also FICA taxes.

-Ten years ago, before HSA’s went mainstream, both employees and employers were more resistant to blowing up the traditional health insurance to try something new.
-Now that consumers are more familiar with their advantages, employees are more receptive to having an employer-financed account in exchange for a higher deductible plan.
+15 years ago, before HSA’s went mainstream, both employees and employers were more resistant to blowing up the traditional health insurance to try something new.
+Now that consumers are more familiar with their advantages, employees are quite receptive to participating in an employer-financed account in exchange for a higher deductible plan.

 Whether you are an individual funding your own plan or participating in an employer plan, you can contribute to your HSA until the due date for filing your tax return, not including extensions.